 Elementary students are part of our Montessori Chorus which performs at several points during the year.
 Music chosen reflects the classical periods, spirituals, jazz and Broadway selections, as well as music from around the world.
 Two, three and four part harmony is performed, depending on the age group.

 Language is a central and rich part of each classroom life.
 With an array of languages spoken by families in our school, children “absorb” foreign language as part of their environment.
-Elementary students participate in more formalized study of French or Spanish.
+Elementary students participate in more formalized study of Spanish.
 The emphasis begins with listening and speaking and progresses to reading and grammar study in later years.
 Poems, short stories, songs and cultural study is woven throughout the program.

 The Montessori School holds the students’ relationship to the outdoors as an intrinsic part of our educational approach.
 Outdoor work is based on Dr. Montessori’s vision for the extended classroom and the respect and responsibility inherent in meaningful encounters with the land and sea.

-Gardening, composting and other elements of care of the outdoors are introduced at the earliest stages of our program.
+Gardening, composting and other elements of care of the outdoors are introduced at the earliest stages of our nature-based learning program.
 At the Elementary levels, the children’s experience with the outdoors grows through the added dimension of outdoor expeditions, camping trips, rites of passage and farther-afield adventures.